AndrewGuenther/fck-nat/README.md

 *"But what about AWS' NAT Instance AMI?"*

-The official AWS supported NAT Instance AMI hasn't been updates since 2018, is still running Amazon Linux 1 which is now EOL, and has no ARM support, meaning it can't be deployed on EC2's most cost effective instance types. fck-nat.
+The official AWS supported NAT Instance AMI hasn't been updated since 2018, is still running Amazon Linux 1 which is now EOL, and has no ARM support, meaning it can't be deployed on EC2's most cost effective instance types. fck-nat.

 *"When would I want to use a Managed NAT Gateway instead of fck-nat?"*